colonelpopcorn/RadDock/README.md

 Below you'll find a roadmap that outlines where I want this project to go in the future.
 Think of them as miniature story cards.

-~~+ Make the browser definition cross reference with the path.xml file and all the browser/application definitions therein.~~
+~~Make the browser definition cross reference with the path.xml file and all the browser/application definitions therein.~~ ~~Make the dropdown in the tablegridview pre-populate with the right browser value.~~
 + Make the tablegridview an entry point for users to be able to edit each item definition.
-+ Make the dropdown in the tablegridview pre-populate with the right browser value.
 + Make another form for the user to be able to add argument-accepting application definitions.